YuvalBernard/courses/README.md

 # weizmann
-This repo contains rotations and courses.
+This repo contains courses taken at Weizmann Institute of Science.